 The family must supply any information that the PHA or HUD determines is necessary to the administration of the program and must consent to PHA verification of that information [24 CFR 960.259(a)(1)].
-All adult family members must sign consent forms as needed to collect information relevant to the family's eligibility and level of assistance.
+All adult family members must sign consent forms as needed to collect 200.252(a)(1)].
+An adult tamily members must sign consent forms as needed to collect information relevant to the family's eligibility and level of assistance.
 While PHAs must use form HUD-9886-A, this form does not release all the information necessary to the administration of the program.
 The PHA must also develop its own release forms to cover all other necessary information.